mdelamata/MMCircularProgressView/README.md

 Here you can see a bunch of parameters that you can change:

 #### Track Colors
-- UIColor *progressColor: Customize te progress Color.
+- UIColor `progressColor`: Customize te progress Color.
-- UIColor *trackColor: Customize the track Color.
+- UIColor `trackColor`: Customize the track Color.

 #### Customize angle.
-- CGFloat startAngle: from 0 to 360 degrees.
+- CGFloat `startAngle`: from 0 to 360 degrees.
-- CGFloat endAngle: from 0 to 360 degrees.
+- CGFloat `endAngle`: from 0 to 360 degrees.

 #### Needle.
-- BOOL displayNeedle: This will show or not the needle that you can see in the example image.
+- BOOL `displayNeedle`: This will show or not the needle that you can see in the example image.
-- UIColor *needleColor: Color of the needle.
+- UIColor `needleColor`: Color of the needle.

 #### Other appearance settings.
 - CGFloat strokeWidth: This is the width of the track.